Jaffe-/NESizer2/README.md

 #### MIDI

-Low level MIDI communication is implemented in `midi.c`, `midi.h`.
+Low level MIDI communication is implemented in `midi_io.c`, `midi_.h`.
 The Atmega's USART takes care of receiving MIDI data.
-In the function `midi_setup`, the USART is configured to use 1 start bit, 8 data bits and 1 stop bit, and to use a baud rate of 31250, which is the MIDI standard baud rate.
+In the function `midi_io_setup`, the USART is configured to use 1 start bit, 8 data bits and 1 stop bit, and to use a baud rate of 31250, which is the MIDI standard baud rate.

-The function `midi_handler` is intended to be registered as a task handler.
+The function `midi_io_handler` is intended to be registered as a task handler.
 It checks the state of the Atmega's USART receive buffer and reads new data into a ring buffer.

-Reading and interpreting the data is done by the functions in `midi_interpreter.c`, `midi_interpreter.h`.
+Reading and interpreting the data is done by the functions in `midi.c`, `midi.h`.

 ### Changelog

+**28/02/15**: Rationalized the SRAM backup circuitry by replacing one of the DS1210s with two transistors and four resistors.
+The single DS1210 now has CE tied to ground and uses /CEO to switch two PNP transistors which connect /CE1 and /CE2 to their respective SRAM ICs.

+**26/02/15**: Modulation is now done with cents instead of frequency as the 'unit of measurement'.
+This gives a consistant modulation effect across the octaves.
+It also turned out that using cents makes computing the corresponding timer period change simpler.

 **16/01/15**: Fixed some serious issues with the SRAM circuitry.
 The unused battery inputs on the DS1210s are grounded, as described in the data sheet, so memory no longer ceases to read correctly a short while after power on.
 The enable signal of the decoder is now used to deactivate the decoder's outputs before changing the address bits, and turning them on again afterwards.
 This was to fix a bug where an unintended component was intermittently selected while the address bits were changing.